AnriaW/Graph_Theory/README.md

 - **makefile:** This file is used to compile the source code and generate the executable files.

-- **Testes** In Bellman-Ford algorithm there is a folder that contains 20 tests.
+- **Testes:** In Bellman-Ford algorithm there is a folder that contains 20 tests.

 ## How to Run